 The Corporation also mitigates foreign currency risks, within each segment, by transacting in their functional currency for material procurement, sales contracts and financing activities.

-14. Financial risk management (continued)
+15. Financial risk management (Continued from previous page)

 The following presents the financial instruments that are exposed to foreign exchange volatility: